Harry Wright: Seventh-Inning Stretch Report

-In 1869 Wright became the first to make written mention of the Seventh-inning stretch in a game he watched.
+In 1869, Wright became the first to make written mention of the Seventh-inning stretch in a game he watched.

 Boston

 The National Association years

-From an invitation in 1870 by Ivers Whitney Adams, the founder and President of the Boston Red Stockings, Wright moved from managing the "Cincinnati Red Stockings" to work professionally with the first-ever base ball team in Boston, the "Boston Red Stockings".
+From an invitation in 1870 by Ivers Whitney Adams, the founder and President of the Boston Red Stockings, Wright moved from managing the "Cincinnati Red Stockings" to work professionally with the first-ever baseball team in Boston, the "Boston Red Stockings".
 The team was to play in the newly formed National Association of Professional Base Ball Players, now known more often as simply the National Association.

 The Red Stockings finished third in the NA's inaugural season.
 Wright, now 36 years old was the second-oldest player in the league, behind Nate Berkenstock, aged 38.
 As the team's regular center fielder, Wright played 30 of the team's 31 games at that position.
 He also pitched in nine games in relief of Albert Spalding, notching one win.